No Google traffic to your blog? You are not alone!

 If your link is shared within those answers, you could likely get some quality traffic too!

-Why you want to drive Google traffic to your blog
+Why you want to drive Google visitors to your blog

 In this context, getting Google traffic describes search engine users typing a query into a search engine and in turn clicks through to your website from the search results.